NexusMutual/docs/docs/governance/governance.md

 Members can create a [Nexus Mutual Protocol Improvement Proposal (NMPIP)](/governance/protocol-improvement-proposals) to share on the forum and discuss with other members.
 These proposals can generally be classified in one of the two following categories.
 * [Upgrades, Technical Changes, Use of Funds](/governance/protocol-improvement-proposals#upgrades-technical-changes-use-of-funds)
 * [Critical Decisions](/governance/protocol-improvement-proposals#critical-decisions)

+To learn more about the NMPIP process, [see the Governance Hub on the Nexus Mutual DAO website](https://nexusmutualdao.io/governance-hub).

 #### Protocol improvement proposal quorum parameters for Member roles
 * Quorum (Regular Resolutions): 15% of total NXM supply